-(3) The Adjusted Target weight of each of Private Equity, Private Real Estate, Natural Resources and Infrastructure, will be set each month as the average ending actual weight of the combined PUF and GEF from the prior month.
-Any difference in the calculated Private Equity, Private Real Estate, Natural Resources, and Infrastructure Adjusted Target weights from the original Target weights derived from this table will be offset using other asset classes with 52% of such difference applied to U.S. Public Equity, 28% to Non-U.S.80% Developed Public Equity, and 20% to Investment Grade blend of Total Fixed Income components.
+(3) The Adjusted Target weight of each of Private Equity, Private-Real Estate, Natural Resources and Infrastructure, will be set each month as the ending actual weight from the prior month.
+Any difference in the calculated Private Equity, Private-Real Estate, Natural Resources, and Infrastructure Adjusted Target weights from the original Target weights derived from this table will be offset using other asset classes with 62% of such difference applied to U.S. Public Equity, 28% to Non-U.S.80% Developed Public Equity, and 20% to Investment Gradeblend of Total Fixed Income components.